legowerewolf/AO3-themes/readme.md

 Each skin below is built using the modular components listed.
 Descriptions of each component and how to use it are [here](https://github.com/legowerewolf/AO3-themes/tree/master/src/components).

--   Generic theme: [demo](https://archiveofourown.org/works/16349828) {images, skin-warning, paragraph, texting}
+-   Generic theme: [demo](https://archiveofourown.org/works/16349828) {images, skin-warning, book-paragraph, texting}

 ## Installation